Hello friends! Haven’t posted anything on here for a while now…not sure if I remember how to do it :D

 - For proofing make sure the room is really warm or just use proofing setting in your oven – the temperature should be between 25-30C.

 - Use thermometer if you have one!
 I find it very helpful as it’s very important to have the right temperature when frying doughnuts.
-I keep the oil temp at 180 C at all times.
-If the temp is lower doughnuts will soak up the oil but if it’s too hot they will burn on the outside and stay raw in the middle.
+I keep the oil temp at 170-180 C at all times.
+If the temp is lower doughnuts might soak up more oil but if it’s too hot they will burn on the outside and stay raw in the middle.
+But in conclusion, it’s better that the temperature is slightly lower than 170 C rather than being too high because they will just burn too quickly and stay raw in the middle.

 - Use caster sugar for coating the doughnuts while still warm!
-For Croatians – use Agragold sugar as it’s the most similar one as it’s finely grinned just like caster
+For Croatians – use Agragold sugar as it’s the most similar one as it’s finely ground just like caster

 - For tiramisu cream make sure to have your mascarpone at room temperature before using while whipping cream should be very cold before you start to mix it with a mixer